Naman-Pal/SIHMON/ceng355report.md

 [Link to the proposal](ceng355wk01proposal.md).

 ## Executive Summary
-We have designed SIHMON (Smart Infant Health MONitor) for parents with babies, especially with health complications like SIDS (Sudden Infant Death Syndrome).
-SIHMON consists of 2 key components.
+Introducing SIHMON (Smart Infant Health MONitor), a vital tool for parents navigating the challenges of infant care, especially those concerning Sudden Infant Death Syndrome (SIDS).
+SIHMON consists of two key parts:

-- A BioSensor bracelet, which the baby wears.
+ - BioSensor Bracelet:
-- An Android app, which analyzes the baby’s health using the data from the bracelet.

-The bracelet monitors the infant’s health using sensors like heart rate, oxygen levels, body temperature, movement, and surrounding sound.
-The bracelet is connected to the Android app through Firebase (back-end).
-The app displays this health data, analyzes it, and provides insights into the infant’s health based on the analysis to the parent/caregiver.
+A wearable for infants packed with sensors (heart rate, oxygen levels, temperature, movement, and sound monitoring).
+This bracelet is connected to the database (Google Firebase), and provides continuous health data.

+ - Android App with Firebase:
+The companion app, linked to the bracelet via Firebase, processes and displays real-time health information.
+It goes beyond data display, offering insightful analyses for parents and caregivers.
+The insights can be tailored to the infant, based on any pre-existing health conditions, environment, and daily routines.

+SIHMON's strength lies in the bracelet's data collection and the app's interpretation.
+It goes beyond technology, aiming to give parents peace of mind through timely alerts based on health anomalies detected by SIHMON.

+Looking ahead, SIHMON could reshape how we approach healthcare, fostering collaboration between parents and healthcare pros.
+Its adaptability opens doors for broader healthcare applications.

+In essence, SIHMON is a straightforward yet impactful solution.
+It envisions a future where parents can confidently navigate parenthood, armed with a reliable tool that transcends technological barriers for genuine peace of mind.
+SIHMON is more than a monitor; it's a bridge to a safer, more connected world for our littlest ones.

 ## Table of Contents